scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Monitoring Considerations

-In order to maintain service availability, an AS SHOULD monitor the following aspects when deploying the SCION control plane:
+In order to maintain service availability, an AS operator SHOULD monitor the following aspects when deploying the SCION control plane:

 - For routers (to enable correlation with link states): state of configured links (core, child, parent).